nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. StaffConnect shows a list of persons
 2. User requests to edit a specific person in the list
-3. AddressBook edits the person
+3. StaffConnect edits the person

    Use case ends.